Overview of the automation builder

 It is on the canvas that you build your workflows by adding, deleting, and moving elements.

 Every element on the canvas is movable through simple drag and drop motion.
 For example, if I wanted to move this conversation step slightly to the left, I would click the step, hold, and move it to the left.

 Building conversations is as simple as stacking and arranging a step of actions.

 Every possible action your chatbot might take (e.g. a new step in the conversation, saving a variable, calling an integration, sending an email, etc.). is available in your block bank.

 Your block bank is nested in the top right of your screen.
 To open it, click the icon in the top right:

 Once open, you’ll notice the blocks are organised in sections.

-Finally, step blocks are actions you add to your chatbot’s conversation steps.
-There are five step blocks.
+Step actions are actions you add to your workflow’s steps.
+There are five step actions.